msjimc/TransGBViewer/Guide/FEATURES.md

 Figure 3b

-Figure 3: Features linked to the transcripts by UniProt can be identified and displayed using the controls in the __Protein features from UniProt website__ panel.
+Figure 3: Features linked to the transcripts by UniProt can be identified and displayed using the controls in the __Protein features from the UniProt website__ panel.

 ---

 ## Display of features identified by InterProScan using a transcript's protein sequence

-The __Protein features from the InterProScan website__ panel (Figure 4a) allows you to obtain and display features linked to translations of the transcripts open reading from the InterProScan website (Figure 4b).
+The __Protein features from the InterProScan website__ panel (Figure 4a) allow you to obtain and display features linked to amino acid sequences of a transcript's open reading frame by the InterProScan website (Figure 4b).
 The process is described in the link below:

 - [Obtaining and displaying features suggested by the InterProScan website](InterProScan.md)